Pollutant Information: Lead

 Category: Heavy metals and base cations

 Lead is a very toxic element and can cause a variety of symptoms at low concentrations.
 Lead dust or fumes can irritate the eyes on contact, as well as causing irritation to the nose and throat on inhalation.
 Acute exposure can lead to loss of appetite, weight loss, stomach upsets, nausea and muscle cramps.
 High levels of acute exposure may also cause brain and kidney damage.
 Chronic exposure can lead to effects on the blood, kidneys, central nervous system and vitamin D metabolism.
 Emissions have declined by 98% since 1990.
 The largest source of lead until 1999 was from anti-knock lead additives in petrol.
-From just before 1990, sales of unleaded petrol increased, particularly as a result of the increased use of cars fitted with three-way catalysts.
-Leaded petrol was then phased out from general sale at the end of 1999, and, consequently a decline in emissions from the road transport sector is seen.
-In 2015, the major sources of lead were iron and steel production and combustion of waste oils and solid fuels by industry.
-There has, however, been a significant reduction in emissions from metal production, at least in part due to declining production, and from power stations due to improved abatement of dust emissions.
+The use of leaded petrol contributed 74% of UK lead emissions in 1990, but leaded petrol was phased out from general sale at the end of 1999, and, consequently emissions from petrol decreased so that the contribution from 2000 onwards was just 1% of UK emissions In 2016, the major sources of lead were steelmaking, with 32% of emissions, fireworks (13%) and combustion of waste oils by industry (10%).
+There has, however, been a significant reduction in emissions from steelmaking, at least in part due to declining production, and emissions from steelmaking in 2016 were 68% lower than in 1990.
 Emissions have also declined as a result of the decreasing use of coal.

 Time series graph

 |Start year||End year||Sector||Information||Impact|

 |1984||1999||Road Transport||Reduction of lead and eventual ban on Lead in petrol and development of engines that can run on lead free fuel.||Decrease in emissions|